 What are the symptoms of Hepatitis B infection?

-In a small percentage of people the virus remains in the body longterm and is infectious to others.
+In a small percentage of people the virus remains in the body long- term and is infectious to others.
 These people are known as carriers.
-This chronic form of hepatitis B may silently damage your liver as the years go by, and a significant percentage of chronic carriers will develop liver cancer or cirrhosis.
+This chronic form of hepatitis B may silently damage the liver as the years go by, and a significant percentage of chronic carriers will develop liver cancer or cirrhosis.
 This is particularly so if the carrier has a poor diet and unhealthy lifestyle which compromises the immune system.
 Those carriers who are positive for the “e antigen” of hepatitis B are more likely to develop liver disease.

-Infants infected by their mothers at birth may not suffer a serious illness initially, however they have the highest risk of becoming long-term carriers.
+Infants infected by their mothers at birth may not suffer a serious illness initially; however they have the highest risk of becoming long-term carriers.

-High risk people are health care workers, hemodialysis patients, low socioeconomic groups, homosexual men, injecting drug users, prostitutes, the sexually promiscuous, infants and children of immigrants from disease-endemic areas, infants born to infected mothers, sexual and household contacts of infected persons.
-Because hepatitis B is such a widespread infection it is recommended that children be routinely vaccinated against this virus.
+High risk people are health care workers, hemodialysis patients, homosexual men, injecting drug users, prostitutes, the sexually promiscuous, infants and children of immigrants from disease-endemic areas, infants born to infected mothers and sexual contacts of infected persons.
+Because hepatitis B is such a widespread infection it is recommended that infants are routinely vaccinated against this virus.